Back to blog

 • Marketplace and product feeds: verify item IDs, categories, stock rules, image URLs, feed refresh timing, and rejection logs.

 For budget framing, the Custom Software Cost Estimator can help model how integration count, user roles, admin workflows, and data complexity affect implementation effort.
-If the migration includes bespoke APIs, exception queues, approval states, or data audit trails, compare the scope with NextPage's custom software development cost guide before accepting a simple import estimate.
+If the migration includes bespoke APIs, exception queues, approval states, or data audit trails, compare the scope with NextPage's custom software development cost and ERP integration cost guides before accepting a simple import estimate.

 Cutover Control Checklist For Migration Week